darothen/xbpch/README.rst

 Acknowledgments
 ---------------

-This utility packages together a few pre-existing but toolkits which have been floating around the Python-GEOS-Chem community.
+This utility packages together a few pre-existing toolkits which have been floating around the Python-GEOS-Chem community.
 In particular, I would like to acknowledge the following pieces of software which I have built this utility around: